-In Sketch of Togetherness, Lea Moro develops a serial performative project that examines the physical, social, personal and emotional qualities of an encounter between two strangers.
-Accompanied by a camera, Lea Moro (or another choreographer in her place) will spend a day together with a local guest.
-Their coming together will be the central focus.
-The possibilities of their encounter will be put to the test.
+Sketch of Togetherness is a series of performances by Lea Moro developed to examine the physical, social, personal and emotional qualities of an encounter between two people.
+Accompanied by a camera, Lea Moro (or another choreographer/performer in her place) will spend a day together with a guest.
+The focus will be on their togetherness and the possibilities of their encounter will be put to the test.
 Subsequently, their reunion takes place in the presence of an audience.
-Thesketch or draft of their encounter is created from the aggregated material of memory, video and sound as well as their own ‘scores’.
-This encounter brings insights into different realities of daily life as well as professional worlds, individual biographies and cultural, political and social contexts.
+The Sketch or draft of their being together is created from the aggregated material of memory, video and sound as well as from an individual ‹score›.
+Resonances and spaces of reflection open up, and the possibilities of togetherness are negotiated.

 The individual encounters provide insights into different realities and daily lives as well as different professional worlds, individual biographies and diverse cultural, political and social contexts.
 In any case, every encounter with an unfamiliar person also reveals one's own perspective.